Our Wedding Ceremony in Switzerland on a Budget!| Updated: |

 On average, Swiss couples spend between 30’000 CHF and 40’000 CHF on their wedding.
 That number is absolutely nuts for me.
 Before researching it, I would never have thought it would be that high.

-Most of our cost was for the drinks and food.
+Most of our cost was for drinks and food.
 We spent 5200 CHF in the restaurant.
-This includes the aperitif and the dinner.
+This includes aperitif and dinner.
 All the drinks are also included in the bill.
 That makes quite a few liters of beer ;) The boat tour cost us 250 CHF, included in the same bill since the boat belongs to the restaurant.
 I think it was a great decision to do it in a restaurant.
 They left us a lot of liberty to use the outside for the ceremony.
 And they also made a lot of room inside the restaurant once the other guests left.
 It really did not bother us to have other persons in the restaurant.
 For about 50 guests, this account to around 100 CHF per person.
 But, for the dinner that we had and all the drinks and aperitif, I think it is a good price.

 We did not pay anything for the ceremony.
 We organized it with our best man and maid of honor.
 They did a great job.
 When we searched for organizers, we found out that a ceremony would be around 1000 CHF.
 Then we decided to do it ourselves.

 We paid 200 CHF for a photographer.
 We found out a hobby photographer that did a great job for the pictures.
 Paying a professional photographer would have cost us close to 1000 CHF for the time we took it.

 We paid only about 100 CHF for the decorations.
 Indeed, all the decorations were hand-made by Mrs. Poor Swiss that did a wonderful job.
 Her maid of honor also helped in providing some flowers and some extra decorations.
 This saved a lot of money.
 And the result is great :)